 6. Frozen Planet (2011)

-A BBC documentary based on the unexplored millions of miles on the surface of the earth, more specifically, the polar caps and Antarctica, the documentary elaborately covers the limited yet widespread fauna like penguins, arctic wolves, albatrosses, seals, killer whales, eider ducks, polar bears to name a few.
-The movie highlights the ways of hunting, gathering, reproduction in the icy cold waters and snow-capped terrains – something that has never been accomplished before.
+A BBC documentary based on the unexplored millions of miles on the surface of the earth, more specifically, the polar caps and Antarctica, this film elaborately covers the limited yet widespread fauna like penguins, arctic wolves, albatrosses, seals, killer whales, eider ducks, polar bears, to name a few.
+The movie highlights the ways of hunting, gathering, reproduction in the icy cold waters and snow-capped terrains — something that has never been accomplished before.
 Watch it before it melts!

 Read More: Best Movies Like Porn on Netflix

 This BBC and The Open University documentary was held in high regards for its vast expanse, the elaborate coverage of the animal kingdom, with class-specific episodes – like mammals, birds, insects, fish etc., concluding with primates.
 The idea behind the series was to establish the factors that were responsible for the immense evolutionary success of each class or species of fauna that we know of and how they continue to thrive, endure, reproduce, hunt, eat, and move around while battling their own predators and evolutionary adversaries.
 For many, this could prove to be a lesson in basic zoology.

 This documentary miniseries revolves around the American Civil War that comprehensively covers the four-year war through vintage photos, expert opinions and excerpts from various journals.
 Not only this, the movie covers the political, psychological, socio-economic and military impact of the war in great detail.
 ‘The Civil War’ remains one of the most watched PBS documentaries even today, with a good 9-episode run.
 It is also a recipient of umpteen awards and honours, most notably Grammy Awards, Emmy Award and PC Award.